The-Church-of-Sigma/Sigmapedia/docs/places/index.md

 ---
 # Places

-These are the places whatever
+These are the places found in the Scriptures of Sigmism and that we believe to exist as Siglers.